Blog

 Most of these fundraisers require extensive research on the specific donors you plan to target and more personalized asks.

-Nevertheless, they can yield millions of dollars and are often game-changing for universities and higher education.
+Nevertheless, they can yield millions of dollars and are often game-changing for higher education fundraising, including colleges and universities.

-Alums are often the best prospects for your campaign because they have an affinity for your school and are, therefore, more likely to provide a generous donation.
+Alums are often the best prospects for your campaign because they have an affinity for your educational institution and are therefore more likely to provide a generous donation.
+Certain colleges received donations from up to 46.6% of their alumni in the 2022-2023 academic year, with a national average of 7.7%, so the percentage of alumni who choose to donate will depend on trends in your institution.

-In addition, generic messages asking for money that lack personalization are somewhat tackless and often yield poor results.
+In addition, generic messages asking for money that lack personalization are somewhat tactless and often yield poor results.
 They can also tarnish the reputation of your institution.

 Specifically, it provides historical donation history so that you can target those with a proven affinity for your mission and make a reasonable donation ask that maximizes revenue without making an embarrassing over-ask.

-A planned giving program may be an excellentƒ option if you’re seeking large checks (six and seven figures).
-In these programs, donors agree to give an organization a specific amount of money at a future date (often at the time of death).
+A planned giving program may be an excellent option if you’re seeking large checks (six and seven figures).
+In these programs, donors agree to give the school, college, or university a specific amount of money at a future date (often at the time of death).

 As most donors choose how they allocate their assets after their passing, it’s a highly sensitive topic, and having a hyper-personalized message is critical.

-Again, you can use a Fundraising Intelligence platform to identify the best prospects based on their historical donation history and mission affinity.
+Again, you can use prospect research software to identify the best prospects based on their historical donation history and mission affinity.

 It also provides alerts on donation and financial status activity so that you reach out to the right people at the right time.